Kalama Sutta Talks

 The Kalamas went to the Buddha and told him of the many teachers that come through their town all claiming to have taught the one true “dhamma” while ridiculing other teachers and their teachings.
 “How are we to know which is a useful and effective dhamma and what is not.”

 The Buddha replies “Of course you are uncertain and filled with doubt.
-When there are reasons or doubt uncertainty will follow.
+When there are reasons for doubt, uncertainty will follow.
 Do not go by reports, or legends, or traditions, or scripture, or conjecture, or inference, or analogies, or common agreement, or unexamined loyalty.

 “When you know from your own experience that the qualities taught are unskillful, shameful, confusing, and distracting these teachings should be abandoned.
 When these teachings are criticized by the wise they should be abandoned.
 When these teachings lead to harm and suffering they should be abandoned.

-“What do your think, Kalamas – when the three defilements of greed,
+“What do you think, Kalamas – when the three defilements of greed,

 aversion and deluded thinking arise in a person do they arise for benefit or for harm?”